GL-Li/totalcensus/README.md

     only provide data in summary file 1 before urban/rural update.
 -   You can get all block groups that belong or partially belong to a city.
-Original census data do not provide city information for a block group as a block group may not uniquely belong to a city.
+Original census data do not provide city information for a block group as a block group may not exclusively belong to a city.
-    However, large cities have most block groups within their boundaries and only a small number of block groups run across the borders.
-The block group level data provide valuable spatial information of a city.
-This is particularly helpful for ACS 5-year surveys which cover data down to the level of block groups.
 -   It provides longitude and latitude of the internal point of a geographic area for easy and quick mapping.
 You do not always need shape files to make nice maps, as in the map shown above.